-Slabs are a natural wood product that may develop natural character in the form of checking, splitting, cracking, warping, bending, twisting, cupping, etc. These are natural occurrences and are not considered defects or deem the slab unusable.
+Slabs are a natural wood product that may develop character in the form of checking, splitting, cracking, warping, bending, twisting, cupping, etc. These are natural occurrences and are not considered defects.

 Slabs are Air Dried unless stated otherwise.